-William & Mary Law School’s Loan Repayment Assistance Program assists graduates who work for government agencies, 501(c)(3) organizations, or other nonprofit organizations as described below.
-Assistance is in the form of annual interest-bearing loans which are forgiven if the recipient satisfies all program requirements and remains in qualifying employment.
+William & Mary Law School’s Loan Repayment Assistance Program assists graduates working in qualifying employment, as described below.
+Assistance is in the form of annual interest-bearing loans which are forgiven when the recipient satisfies all program requirements and remains in qualifying employment.

 To be eligible for assistance, a first-time applicant will:

-- have an annual salary of $63,000 or less for the job for which assistance is sought (the salary cap increases to $66,000 for an applicant in the second year of assistance and $68,000 in the third year);
+- have an annual salary of $79,000 or less for the job for which assistance is sought.
+The salary cap increases to $82,000 in the second year of assistance and $84,000 in the third year;

-Each recipient is eligible for a maximum of $5,000 in loan forgiveness annually and a total of up to $15,000 ($5,000 per year for three calendar years).
+Each recipient is eligible for a maximum of $7,500 in loan forgiveness annually and a maximum for three calendar years of $22,500 ($7,500 per year).

 Selection criteria include the applicant's commitment to public service, type of work, salary, law school loan debt, personal statement, cost of living in the applicant's residence locale, and financial circumstances.

 Beginning in late November, William & Mary Law School graduates may request the Loan Repayment Assistance Program Application and the Loan Repayment Assistant Program Recertification Form from Katherine Bailey, Program Administrator, at email@example.com.
 Please include "LRAP Form Request" in the subject line and your graduation year in the body of the email.
 The application/renewal deadline is late-January.